 Allergy rash

-Why, even in cases where the mother has no doubts that her baby is sprinkled because of the food, it is necessary to consult a doctor?
-You need to understand that an allergic rash in a child is only an external expression of the body's reaction to a pathogen.
-At the same time, with severe allergies, malfunctions of internal organs may occur and even Quincke's edema may develop.
+Why, even in cases where a mother has no doubt that her baby got sprinkled because of food, should she consult a doctor?
+You need to understand that an allergic rash in a child is only an external expression of the body’s reaction to the pathogen.
+At the same time, with severe allergies, malfunctions in the functioning of internal organs may occur and even Quincke's edema may develop.
 A doctor's examination of irritated skin will help prevent possible negative consequences, and prescribed medications will help relieve itching and irritation.
-Also, the doctor will exclude the development of an infectious disease in the baby.
+The doctor will also rule out the development of an infectious disease in the baby.

-After being bitten by an insect
+After an insect bite

-The sting of a bee, wasp or hornet will deliver much more trouble to the child.
+A bee, wasp or hornet sting will cause much more trouble for a child.
 These insects pierce the skin with a sting and inject poison into the body, which causes severe pain, swelling, and swelling.
-Such bites are also dangerous because if a child develops an allergy after a bite, the rash can quickly spread throughout the body, causing severe itching and pain.
-At the same time, breathing disorders, fainting and even anaphylactic shock are possible.
-For these reasons, in the event of a bite, he must be examined, the sting removed, the child should be given an antihistamine and his condition should be monitored.
+Such bites are also dangerous because if a child develops an allergy after the bite, the rash can quickly spread throughout the body, causing severe itching and pain.
+At the same time, breathing problems, fainting, and even anaphylactic shock are possible.
+For these reasons, in case of a bite, it is necessary to examine it, remove the sting, give the child an antihistamine and monitor his condition.

-Childhood diseases with skin rashes
+Childhood illnesses with skin rashes

 Disease